Jewish revolt against Heraclius

-The Jewish revolt against Heraclius was part of the Byzantine–Sasanian War of 602–628 and is considered the last time Jews had autonomy over Jerusalem prior to modern times.
+Jews revolted against Emperor Heraclius during the Byzantine–Sasanian War of 602–628.
+It was the last time Jews had autonomy over Jerusalem prior to modern times.
+Taking advantage of the weakening Byzantine control in the eastern provinces, Jewish communities in Palestine allied with the invading Persian forces against Byzantine rule, which had long imposed religious and legal restrictions on them.
+When the Persians captured Jerusalem in 614, Jewish rebels briefly gained influence in the city, ruling in some capacity until 617.
+At this point, the Persians reversed course, siding with the local Christians.
+When Heraclius later defeated the Persians and reconquered the region in the late 620s, Byzantine authority was re-established, and severe reprisals followed.
+These included massacres, forced conversions, and expulsions of Jews, ultimately ending the revolt.

 Background

 Jews and Samaritans were persecuted frequently by the Byzantines resulting in numerous revolts.
 Byzantine religious propaganda developed strong anti-Jewish elements.
-In several cases Jews tried to help support the Sasanian advance.
-A pogrom in Antioch in 608 would lead to a Jewish revolt in 610 which was crushed.
+In several cases, Jews tried to help support the Sasanian advance.
+A pogrom in Antioch in 608 would lead to a Jewish revolt in 610, which was crushed.
 Jews also revolted in both Tyre and Acre in 610.
 The Jews of Tyre were massacred in reprisal.
-Unlike in earlier times when Jews had supported Christians in the fight against Shapur I, the Byzantines had now become viewed as oppressors.
+Unlike in earlier times, when Jews had supported Christians in the fight against Shapur I, the Byzantines had now become viewed as oppressors.

-The territory is said to have had a substantial indigenous Jewish population at this time.
+The territory had a substantial indigenous Jewish population at this time.
 James Parkes estimates that if ten percent of the Jewish population joined the revolt and the figure of 20,000 rebels is correct then 200,000 Jews were living in the territory at the time.
-Likewise Michael Avi-Yonah used the figure of Jewish combatants to arrive at an estimate of the total Jewish population.
+Likewise, Michael Avi-Yonah used the figure of Jewish combatants to arrive at an estimate of the total Jewish population.
 He gives a figure of 150,000 to 200,000 living in 43 Jewish settlements.
 Salo Wittmayer Baron in 1957 questioned the reliability of the number of Jewish combatants recorded in ancient texts and the population estimates based on these texts, although he does not discount the estimate altogether.
 He reasons that the 43 Jewish settlements Avi-Yonah lists may indeed be supportive of a minority Jewish presence of 10 to 15%.
 Jacob Neusner similarly accepts this estimate.
-In 1950 Israel Cohen gave an estimate of double these values, estimating that between 300,000 and 400,000 Jews were in the land.
-More recently Moshe Gil has postulated that the combined Jewish and Samaritan population was a majority in the early 7th century.
+In 1950, Israel Cohen gave an estimate of double these values, estimating that between 300,000 and 400,000 Jews were in the land.
+More recently, Moshe Gil has postulated that the combined Jewish and Samaritan population was a majority in the early 7th century.

-Jews are thought to have been concentrated in the Galilee during this time period.
-The Galilee is said to have contained several cities which are thought to have been populated largely by a homogenous Jewish demographic, Tiberias being a center of Jewish learning.
-In fact the title of the Jerusalem Talmud is something of a misnomer as it was actually compiled in Tiberias, as Jews were banned from Jerusalem.
+Jews were concentrated in the Galilee during this time period.
+The Galilee contained several cities which are thought to have been populated largely by a homogenous Jewish demographic, Tiberias being a center of Jewish learning.
+In fact, the title of the Jerusalem Talmud is something of a misnomer, as it was actually compiled in Tiberias, as Jews were banned from Jerusalem.